Ailing deejay Casey Kasem to stop receiving food, water

 LOS ANGELES The daughter of ailing 82-year-old deejay Casey Kasem has decided to withhold food, hydration and his usual medication from him following a Los Angeles judge's decision on Wednesday to let her do so, her spokesman said.

-Kasem's care has been a legal tussle between Kerri Kasem and his current wife Jean Kasem, who initially won a court order on Monday allowing Kasem food, water and his usual medication.
+Kasem's care has been the subject of a legal tussle between Kerri Kasem and Casey Kasem's current wife, Jean Kasem, who initially won a court order on Monday allowing Kasem food, water and his usual medication.
 Kasem's wife has opposed withholding food and water from her husband.
 Los Angeles Superior Court Judge Daniel Murphy determined that giving Kasem food and water would be detrimental to his health, agreeing with the deejay's physicians and daughter Kerri Kasem, who is in charge of her father's healthcare.

 The statement included part of Kasem's health directive, which stated that he desired no form of "life-sustaining procedures, including nutrition and hydration."

-Kasem, who also voiced also voiced the character Shaggy in the "Scooby-Doo" cartoons, had been on comfort-oriented care, which manages pain and withholds food and water that could be harmful to Kasem's health, Kerri Kasem's attorney Martha Patterson said.
+Kasem, who also voiced the character Shaggy in the "Scooby-Doo" cartoons, had been on comfort-oriented care, which manages pain and withholds food and water that could be harmful to his health, Kerri Kasem's attorney Martha Patterson said.

 Patterson said food was running a risk of giving Kasem pneumonia while water was flooding his lungs.